Huising-Lab/epiRomics/README.md

 # Install
 #Note this repository is private.
 Please do not share the line below or it's authentication token with anyone outside the lab.

+#Slower, but includes vignette walkthrough
 install_github(repo="Huising-Lab/epiRomics", auth_token="5edce3483dbcbb83dc24dfbcef9f0685f1b9fa30", build_vignettes = TRUE)

+#To build without vignette.
+This is much faster, but will not include walkthrough
+install_github(repo="Huising-Lab/epiRomics", auth_token="5edce3483dbcbb83dc24dfbcef9f0685f1b9fa30")

 # Load library

 library(epiRomics)

+# Accessing the vignette with example data to learn how to use epiRomics

+vignette("getting-started-with-epiRomics")

 # Accessing the documentation

 help(package = 'epiRomics', help_type = 'html')

 # Citation Notes
 If you use epiRomics, please cite: